Egg timer

 Early Bird Pioneer

-From Year 10 to Year 13, Early Bird Pioneers gain an insight into the legal sector and the full range of careers available within the professional services industry, as well as exposure to the developmental skills needed for a successful career.
-Early Bird Pioneers receive skills-based and insight workshops, networking opportunities, general support and guidance.
-They also attend 2-weeks work experience, with the first week at our London office and the second week with a different client organisation, through our collaboration with the Social Mobility Business Partnership (SMBP) Skills & Insight Programme.
-We work directly with a small number of schools to recruit our Early Bird Pioneers.
+In Years 10 to 13, Early Bird Pioneers gain an insight into the legal sector and the full range of careers available within the professional services industry, as well as exposure to the developmental skills needed for a successful career.
+Early Bird Pioneers receive skills-based and insight workshops, networking opportunities, general support and guidance, as well work experience.
+The first week of this experience is in our London office, and the second with a different client organisation through our collaboration with the Social Mobility Business Partnership (SMBP) Skills & Insight Programme.

 Early Bird Scholarship

-As an Early Bird Scholar, you will be automatically awarded a place on our Flying Start Programme in your first year, and then mentored on how to apply for our other early career opportunities, such as our Vacation Schemes.
-We hope that as your knowledge and understanding of the legal world and Bird & Bird develops, you will choose to apply for a training contract with us.
+Early Bird Scholars are automatically awarded a place on our Flying Start Programme and encouraged to complete the Virtual Experience Programme in first year, and then mentored on how to apply for our other early career opportunities, such as our training contract and vacation schemes.
+We hope that as their knowledge and understanding of the legal world and Bird & Bird develops, they'll choose to apply for a training contract with us.

-If you want to pursue a successful career in law with mentoring, workshops and skill sessions, and financial assistance whilst at university, apply to our Early Bird Scholarship.
+If you want to pursue a successful career in law with mentoring, workshops, financial assistance, and work experience whilst at university, apply to our Early Bird Scholarship.

 Applying to us